alexa/alexa-auto-sdk/README.md

     * ARMv7a (+NEON)
     * AArch64

-> **Note**: For Android targets, Alexa Auto SDK is available as a prebuilt library on GitHub.
+> **Note**: For Android targets, the Alexa Auto SDK is available as a prebuilt library on GitHub.
 Read the instructions about accessing and using the library in the [samples/android/ directory](./samples/android/README.md).

 ## Alexa Auto SDK Architecture<a id="architecture"></a> Overview